The Hunter in Repose

 horror novels.
 Going down the paranormal investigator route again, Mignola and Golden succeed in making Lord Baltimore very distinct from Hellboy in many different ways.

 Born Lord Henry Baltimore, the titular character was a captain of an Allied squad during WWI.
-During a suicide mission, he wounds a vampire lord in self-defence, ruining the vampire's face permanently.
+During a suicide mission, he wounds a vampire lord in self-defense, ruining the vampire's face permanently.
 In revenge, the vampire infects Baltimore's wounded leg with such hideous gangrene that it has to be amputated, leading Baltimore to gain his trademark wooden leg.

 The vampire also begins spreading a plague all through Europe with its fellow vampires, which saps the life away from those infected until they are nothing but listless, "gray people".
 When even his family is killed, Baltimore begins a path of vengeance that takes him all across the globe.